jucarcan96/jucarcan96/README.md

-# 👋 Hi, I'm Juan Carlos Candelo
+# 👋 Hi

 ## 💫 About Me:
-### 👨‍💻 Systems Engineer | QA
+👨‍💻 Systems Engineer | QA <br>

-I am a professional with solid experience in software quality, specializing in requirements gathering and analysis, execution of functional and non-functional tests, as well as designing and implementing testing strategies to ensure software quality.
+My name is Juan Carlos, I am a professional with solid experience in software quality, specializing in requirements gathering and analysis, execution of functional and non-functional tests, as well as designing and implementing testing strategies to ensure software quality.

 ---